LAPSCA/Netflix-checker/README.md

 - [ ] Multiprocessing.
 - [ ] Account Type (Free, Basic, Standard, Premium)
 # Using :
 1. liuunx , windows Termux >etc : )
+- use vpn or use proxy in your setting
-- Move Your list in the script
+- Move Your list (your file txt ) in the script
 - cp your list.tx $HOME
+- then move the list in script cp list.txt $Netflix-checker
 - pip3 install progressbar
 - chmod +x *
 - python3 netflix-checker.py your list.txt